What if I did not major in anthropology as an undergraduate?

 What are the primary sources of financial support?

 We offer a limited number of full tuition and fee waivers together with a Teaching Assistantship stipend.
 These are awarded to those applicants that are ranked at the top of the applicant pool each year.
 They are awarded for the full academic year and continuing support depends on satisfactory academic performance in the program.
 To be considered for these, your complete application must be received before the January 15 deadline.

 What are the most important criteria upon which admission is adjudicated?

 The statement of purpose is very important.
 The faculty is looking for a good fit between the interests of the applicant and those of one or more faculty members in the department.
 If you are interested in linguistic anthropology, for example, our program is probably not right for you since we have no faculty member who specializes in this area.
 In graduate school, you work closely with one or two faculty mentors.
 Your statement should indicate whom you would most like to work with and why, what motivates you to pursue a Ph.D. in anthropology, and what your goals are in and beyond the program.
 The letters of recommendation are also important, so choose your referees wisely.
-Other admissions requirements include a 3.0 or higher undergraduate GPA and a minimum score of 1100 on the GRE.
+Other admissions requirements include a 3.0 or higher undergraduate GPA (on a 4.0 scale) and a combined score (verbal and quantitative) of at least 1200 (or 310 on the revised scale) on the GRE.

 What is unique about SMU's Program in Anthropology?